pynvme/pynvme/doc/install.rst

 #.
 NVMe: NVMe SSD is the devices to be tested.
 Backup your data!
 #.
 RAID mode (Intel® RST): should be disabled in BIOS.
 #.
 Secure boot: should be disabled in BIOS.
 #.
-IOMMU: should be disabled in BIOS.
+IOMMU: (a.k.a.
+VT for Direct I/O) should be disabled in BIOS.
 #.
 VMD: should be disabled in BIOS.
 #.
 NUMA: recommend to be disabled in BIOS.
 #.
 SATA: recommend to install OS and pynvme in a SATA drive.